Do you know what anxiety feels like?

 Exchanging unhealthy snacks for good fats, like nuts or avocados, can make an astronomical difference in how your body feels throughout the day.

-You should also be careful about consuming caffeine or other stimulants like alcohol as they can amplify the negative physical features from the condition.
+You should also be careful about consuming caffeine or other stimulants like alcohol as they can amplify the negative physical features of the condition.

 Since anxiety often causes one to breathe short and shallow breaths, deep breathing exercises can be extremely helpful.
 Learning how to appropriately breathe can do wonders for managing one’s anxiety.